Kanwar Yatra

-Etymology
+Practice

-Kanwar Yatra is named after the kānvar (कांवड़), a single pole (usually made of bamboo) with two roughly equal loads fastened or dangling from opposite ends.
+Kanwar Yatra is named after the kānvale pole (usually made of bamboo) with two roughly equal loads fastened or dangling from opposite ends.
 The kānvar is carried by balancing the middle of the pole on one or both shoulders.
 The Hindi word kānvar is derived from the Sanskrit kānvānrathi (काँवाँरथी).
 Kānvar-carrying pilgrims, called Kānvariās, carry covered water-pots in kānvars slung across their shoulders.
-This practice of carrying Kavad as a part of religious pilgrimage, especially by devotees of Lord Shiva, is widely followed throughout India (see Kavadi).
+This practice of carrying Kavad as a part of religious pilgrimage, especially by devotees of Lord Shiva, is widely followed throughout India (see: Kavadi).
 Yatra means a journey or procession.